nymote/nymote.github.io/blog/_posts/2014-01-13-announcing-first-mirage-release.md

 fully-functioning appliance.
 We'll then run that appliance directly on top of the Xen hypervisor on the public cloud.
-The [Mirage website][mirage-www] has been running this way for some time and that unikernel appliance is around 1MB in size (including all content) and compiles in about 1 second.
+The [Mirage website][mirage-www] has been running this way for some time and that unikernel appliance is around 1MB in size (including all content).
 To make it easier for others to generate sites this way we've been creating [new tools][mirage-tools] that help with static site generation.
 As the appliances are so small, we're even able to check them into version control